 Even if you don’t have a traditional job with a salary, getting life insurance is a good idea as it can help pay for the services you provide if you pass away.
 These may include cleaning, cooking, and childcare.

-Life insurance helps provide a financial safety net that can help give you and your family some much-needed peace of mind.
-If you’re looking for the right policy, Aflac offers life insurance plans such as term and whole life insurance that come with extensive coverage and other benefits.
+Life insurance can be a good investment that helps provide a financial safety net and give you and your family some much-needed peace of mind.
+If you’ve decided life insurance is worth it for you, Aflac offers life insurance plans such as term and whole life insurance that come with extensive coverage and other benefits.
 Request a quote today!

 Explore your life insurance options.